Friday, 29 February 2008

 38: Is this part of the scope / agenda?

-39: HA: High Availability & DR: Dry Run Environment
+39: HA: High Availability & DR: Disaster Recovery

 Points 32 to 39 are observations I made and have recorded here as learning’s from the RFP Response presentation that I was a part of.
 I was the Junior most official in the room of esteemed others like - The Practice Head, the Relationship Manager, a Principal Consultant, a Domain Expert, a Subject Matter Expert, an experienced Resource with both Technical and Functional knowledge from the Vendor Panel and AVP IT, Manager IT, Distinguished Team Members from the Client Side and a Business Transformations Panel, a PM, a set of IT Architects from my company.